St. Stephen's Episcopal Church (Philadelphia)

 St. Stephen's Episcopal Church is a historic parish of the Episcopal Diocese of Pennsylvania, founded in 1823 in Philadelphia, Pennsylvania and located at 19 South Tenth Street, on the corner of Tenth Street and Ludlow Street.
-St. Stephen's was designed by William Strickland in the Gothic revival style.
+St. Stephen's was designed by William Strickland in the Gothic Revival style.
 It is the oldest extant building in Philadelphia in this style and was designed by an architect-engineer best known for Greek Revival buildings, though, like his mentor Benjamin Latrobe, he produced buildings in other "picturesque" styles as well.
 St. Stephen's first service was held on February 27, 1823.
 On June 4, 1979, it was added to the National Register of Historic Places.
 On May 28, 1957, it was designated a historic landmark by the Philadelphia Historical Commission.

 History

+The Rev. Dr. James Montgomery, who would later become St. Stephen's first rector, bought the property in late 1821.
+At the time, it was occupied by a vacant Methodist meeting-house.
+Rev. Montgomery held his first service in the old building on January 20, 1822.
+William Strickland was hired as an architect for "improvements", but the end result was a significantly different building, with only a small section of the old meetinghouse unchanged.
+Bishop William White laid the cornerstone of the new church on May 30, 1822; he also consecrated the building on February 27, 1823.
+The church offset the costs of the construction by selling portions of their land for burial use.

 Called "bold" in its time, St. Stephen's is an example of Philadelphia's earliest Gothic Revival buildings that responded to the great local demand for this type since the 1780s.
 Long considered "misunderstood" Gothic, this early or "Georgian" Gothic, popular in 18th-century Britain, recalls the architecture of Protestant Tudor England (1485–1603) rather than the high Gothic of the Pre-Reformation 12th century that inspired the familiar Gothic Revival from the 1830s on.
 Architect Frank Furness added a transept and vestry room in 1878.

 A plaque on the outside front wall, apparently unrelated to the oval Philadelphia Historical Commission marker above it, reads: "THIS CHURCH IS BUILT ON THE SITE WHERE BENJ.
-FRANKLIN FLEW HIS FAMOUS KITE," though the history of the marker is unclear, and apparently unrelated to the oval Philadelphia Historical Commission marker above it.
+FRANKLIN FLEW HIS FAMOUS KITE," though the history of the marker is unclear.